 Even prior to coming out, it was hard for me to hear my kids come home with stories of teachers degrading gay marriage or gay people, to see it in their workbooks, reinforcing the bias against being gay.
 I did my best to encourage my kids to understand that God made everyone just the way they were supposed to be, and that God loves everyone.

 I had to temper my words when situations came up with my kids' education, out of fear it would disrupt their experience in school.
 The last thing I wanted was for my kids to be treated differently because they had a gay dad, which I felt was a possibility.

 In the year following my divorce, I agreed not to tell the kids I was gay, so I had to be careful.
 When I brought the kids to Chicago, we stayed in a hotel and not at the home I shared with my boyfriend.
 The man I was dating was just a friend.
-We were careful to avoid references to "gay" discussions and places, although I lived in the Gayborhood of Chicago, an upscale, predominantly gay area on the Northside of Chicago.
+We were careful to avoid references to "gay" discussions and places, although I lived in the Gayborhood of Chicago, an upscale, predominantly gay area on Chicago's North Side.